Problem: iCloud Messages Not Syncing

 2. Choose different sections like Photos, Videos, GIFSs & Stickers.

 3. If you choose Photos, tap Edit button > select the pictures > tap the Trash button to delete them.

-The Messages Sync helps us backup messages and lets us access the messages on all devices.
-However, it does not work well all the time so you will meet the Messages not syncing issue.
+The Messages Sync helps us back up messages and lets us access the messages on all devices.
+However, it does not work well all the time so you will meet the iCloud Messages not syncing issue.
 What’s worse, after you have tried all the methods, this problem may still not be solved.
 In this case, a third-party transfer tool is a better choice.

 Take transfer messages from iPhone to iPad as an example to show you how to use this tool.

 How to Transfer Messages from iPhone to iPad